The Web WHAhockey.com

 Ric Wattie

-As a big fan of Dennis Murphy and his penchant for getting involved in “rebel leagues” I couldn’t help but get caught up in the small, but rabid, group of fans for the LA Sharks.
+As a big fan of Dennis Murphy and his penchant for getting involved in rebel leagues, I couldn’t help but get caught up in the small, but rabid, group of fans for the LA Sharks.
 I bought season tickets for the inaugural season…4 rows directly behind one of the goals at the LA Sports Arena…$60 for the entire season…at that rate, if they had sold out the entire arena on a season basis they still would have lost money.
 Three particular memories stand uppermost.
 For whatever reason, the Sharks and Nordiques really didn’t like each other…one night I had to work late and arrived at the arena 45 minutes are the scheduled start of the game…turns out I missed only 6 minutes of play because of three first period brawls that broke out between the two teams…got to see most of the game, just sorry I missed the sparring.

+Year two (an utterly miserable and final season for the team in LA) the Sharks brought in Marc Tardif, an obviously skilled and dominating presence on the ice…very quiet (he didn’t know much English)…wizard with the puck…but seemingly very non-aggressive…then one night someone crossed him the wrong way…one-punch knockout…stunning!
 Later that year the team fired their head coach and replaced him with Ted McCaskill (father of later major-league pitcher Kirk), a slow, lumbering, can’t-score forward, but could he ever fight (as a current Blue Jackets fan, I can’t help but think of Jody Shelley)…first night as coach, fisticuffs break out in front of the bench…first person I looked at was McCaskill and it was obvious he was ready to come over the boards when he realized he was now in a suit and not a uniform.

 The next year the Sharks were gone, but the Mariners came to San Diego.
-Andre Lacroix…nothing more need be said.
-I partial season tickets and the Mariners sent out a rather unique Christmas card to their supporters.
-I was a black-and-white poster of an empty sheet of ice littered with discarded gloves and sticks…with the message “Peace on Earth, Goodwill to Men.”
-Great times…great memories…I still have some Sharks stationery they discarded after their final game…and almost all of the press guides from the first three seasons of the league.
+I had a partial season ticket and the Mariners sent out a rather unique Christmas card to their supporters - a black-and-white poster of an empty sheet of ice littered with discarded gloves and sticks with the message "Peace on Earth, Goodwill to Men."
+Great times and great memories, and I still have some Sharks stationery they discarded after their final game and almost all of the press guides from the first three seasons of the league.

 Greg Gack